rocketvalidator/docs-rocketvalidator/docs/api/resources.md

 ## Common Accessibility Issue

 Typically, the same kind of issue affects many Web Pages on a given Report.
-For example, the issue `"Form elements must have labels"`</code>` may affect many Web Pages on the same report.
+For example, the issue `"Form elements must have labels"` may affect many Web Pages on the same report.

 A Common Accessibility Issue represents a given Accessibility Issue that is common to many Web Pages, thus showing its details, how many times it's found on the Report, and links to the related Web Pages.